sbillinge/pydatarecognition/news/plot_all.rst

 **Added:**

 * Functionality to plot all the curves from the database.
 Mostly used for testing.
+Outputs are saved in a multi-page PDF in _outputs directory

 **Changed:**